hamsternipples/nosedocs/noseblog.md

  - something is not important to what I want
  - physical evidence does not show it, but it feels like I am moving the right way

-when I was young, I was either really happy, or horribly depressed. black and white; no inbetween. this was because I only had the ability to realise the first two of those states.
+when I was young, I was either really happy, or horribly depressed. black and white; no in-between. this was because I only had the ability to realise the first two of those states.
 I imagine that newborn childs are like this. they are either happy or not happy.

 I think plants perhaps are only the first state.
 I remember when I was in 2nd grade, the teacher put a plant in a closet as an experiment. the plant grew much much taller than the normal next-to-the-window plants.
 I remember it grew to be much taller, like say twice the height of the other plants, but it looked very sickly. this horrified me.
 I remember it quite clearly, as I was overtaken by the height of the plant. there were many questions I had, but the main one was, "how could a plant with less sunlight (less nutrition), grow taller than the ones with the nutrition they needed?"